Re : Factfulness

 Dis donc, vous faites une course à l'échalotte de réaction de gens a qui on ne la fait pas?

-Bon puisqu'apparemment vous êtes plus QCM que bouquins, vous pourriez quand même lire un tout petit peu plus loin que l'énoncé des questions sad
+Bon puisqu'apparemment vous êtes plus QCM que bouquins, vous pourriez quand même lire un tout petit peu plus loin que l'énoncé des questions

 Parce que c'est pourtant les préjugés de l'écrasante majorité de la population en occident qui y sont mis en valeur